 The first lake you encounter is Thonak Tsho (4835m).
 From here you walk further to the fifth lake Ngozumba Tsho (4980m), located under the icy rocks of the Cho Oyu.

 At the end of the moraine there is a viewpoint (5000m), Scoundrel`s Viewpoint, from where you have a beautiful view of the Cho Oyu and the Ngozumpa glacier.
 From here you can return, but if you want to go even further, you can walk on to Ngozumba Ri (5550m), from where you have a magnificent view of the Cho Oyu, the sixth lake and Everest.
-You can also walk to the sixth lake: the Gyazumba Tsho (5150m).
+You can walk on to the sixth lake: the Gyazumba Tsho (5150m).

-One night in a teahouse in Gokyo
+Overnight stay in a teahouse in Gokyo.

-Day you’ll get up early for the climb to Gokyo Ri, a small mountain above the lake.
+Today you get up early for the climb to Gokyo Ri, a small mountain above the lake.
 The weather is brightest early in the morning.
-The hike isn’t that difficult, but the altitude makes it tough and you’re walking at a slow pace.
+The hike isn't that difficult, but the altitude makes it tough and you're walking at a slow pace.

-Spend the night in a teahouse in Phanga.
+Overnight stay in a teahouse in Phanga.

-If you have any energy left, you can also visit the other Sherpa village in this valley, Khundu.
+If you still have energy left, you can also visit the other Sherpa village in this valley, Khundu.
 You walk slightly uphill to Khunde through potato fields.
 There you can visit the Khunde Hospital and the Khunde Monastery.
 The view from above on Khunde and Khumjung is great.

-You stay in a teahouse in Khumjung.
+You spend the night in a teahouse in Khumjung.